Burningstone91/smart-home-setup/README.md

 git clone https://github.com/mKeRix/ansible-playbooks.git
 ```

+This will download the ansible playbook from the room-assistant creator.
 Change to the newly created directory and install the requirements with:

 ```bash
 ansible-galaxy install -r requirements.yml